Stromboli

 Stromboli ingredients including egg, olive oil, and meats.

-• Homemade or store-bought pizza dough – Acts as the base of the stromboli, holding all the delicious fillings together; you can use store-bought dough for convenience or homemade if you prefer.
+• Homemade or store-bought pizza dough – Acts as the base of the stromboli, holding all the delicious fillings together; you can use store-bought dough for convenience.

 • Extra-virgin olive oil – Adds flavor and richness to the filling.